dluobo/ingex/archive/README.txt

 1. Hardware requirements

-1.1 Recorder / Tape Export
+1.1 Recorder / Tape Export services

 The Recorder requires a server machine that supports simultaneous browse copy encoding (3Mbps) and PSE analysis.
 The Recorder writes data to disk at a rate of